elifcatamak/android--to-do-list/README.md

 As soon as the user adds a to-do list using the floating action button, user will be redirected to the lists screen.
 Lists screen is a screen where user's all to-do lists are displayed.
-When user runs the app, if user has existing to-do lists introduction screen will be bypassed and Lists screen will be shown immediately.
+When user runs the app if user has existing to-do lists, introduction screen will be bypassed and lists screen will be shown immediately.

 ![sstwo.PNG](docs/screenshots/sstwo.PNG) &nbsp;&nbsp;&nbsp; ![ssthree.PNG](docs/screenshots/ssthree.PNG)